G

 on gas the other 9 months

-Card terms verified against the Chase Freedom Flex product page as of 2026-05-19.
-Quarterly calendars are Chase published.
+Card terms verified against the Chase Freedom Flex product page; quarterly gas categories verified against Chase quarterly announcements (media.chase.com) as of 2026-06-28.

 Real Annualized Effective Rate

-Assumes one gas-activated quarter per year (the modal historical pattern).
+Assumes one gas-activated quarter per year (Q3, the consistent historical pattern).
 Three months at 5 percent up to the $1,500 cap, nine months at the 1 percent base rate.

 Gas / monthBonus Q spendBonus earnedAnnual totalEffective rate